Finding that special someone who you wish to share your journey with should never be taken for granted. You’re in a very fortunate position.

 Carat Size.
 We’ll optimise for this in a minute.

 At this stage, we might be left with a few thousand options.
 We can easily just look for the cheapies.
 We still have some elimination to do.

 Diamond grading certificates are consumer buying tools.
 As mentioned, on the wholesale side of things there are quite a few more parameters to run through.

-Fluorescence ties in with luster.
+Fluorescence ties in with lustre.
 The connection is rarely explained.
 Understood.
 In its most basic form fluorescence is a visible reaction than around 35% of diamonds have when exposed to UV light.
 Unless you work at a rave or Ten Pin Bowling Alley, how your diamond appears under UV light might seem like top shelf useless information.
 But the sun is also emitting UV rays in a less concentrated way.
-The degree and color of the fluorescence can have an effect, beneficial or detrimental, on the appearance of your diamond.
+The degree and colour of the fluorescence can have an effect, beneficial or detrimental, on the appearance of your diamond.

 We don’t have set metrics for fluorescence.
 When looking for your diamond we’ll take into consideration all the variables to see if it'd be beneficial or not in the range of diamonds you’re interested in.

 We only import GIA or HRD graded diamonds.
 We’ve found these to be the best and most consistent diamond grading laboratories.
 Although we don’t buy blindly using only the supplied grading report, it does provide great assurance.
 Both HRD and GIA are world renowned with multiple laboratories around the round should you wish to verify a diamond’s grade.
 Sticking to these laboratories you know you’re getting the diamond you paid for.

 Everyone would agree that engagement rings simply look nicer when set with larger centre diamonds.